iusztinpaul/energy-forecasting/README.md

 #### Run Private PyPi Server Separately

-The private Pypi server is already hooked to the airflow docker compose file.
+The private PyPi server is already hooked to the airflow docker compose file.
 But if you want to run it separately for whatever reason, you can run this command instead:
 ```shell
 docker run -p 80:8080 -v ~/.htpasswd:/data/.htpasswd pypiserver/pypiserver:latest run -P .htpasswd/htpasswd.txt --overwrite
 ```